bill-bishop/HermesAI/PLAN.md

       - Currently all users share one global sandbox (`http://sandbox:8080`).
       - Spin up **one container per test user** with a deterministic internal URL.
       - Update Nginx upstreams or reverse proxy logic to map `workspace_id → container URL`.
+  - **Add Git Hook for Server Reload:**
+    - Implement a post-receive (or CI/CD hook) that automatically reloads the Flask + Nginx server when new commits are pushed.
+    - Ensure safe zero-downtime reload (e.g., `nginx -s reload` and Flask/Gunicorn reload).
+    - Security: whitelist repo origin, ensure only trusted pushes trigger reload.

 ---